JacekDubikowski/build-your-own-framework/readme.md

 Commit transaction
 ```

-Therefore, we can call it **success**.
+Therefore, we can call it a **success**.
-The code is much simpler and it relies only on the abstractions.
+The code is much simpler and it relies only on abstraction.

 ##### That's it?

-If you check the result of running either of mains you will see that there is a beginning of transaction and commit.
+If you check the result of running either of the mains you will see that there is a message with the beginning and commit of the transaction.
-If you check the [*ManualTransactionParticipationService*](/testapp/src/main/java/io/jd/testapp/ManualTransactionParticipationService.java) source code you will read:
+The source code of [*ManualTransactionParticipationService*](/testapp/src/main/java/io/jd/testapp/ManualTransactionParticipationService.java) is presented below:

 ```java
 @Singleton